Production sites

 Technologies we're engaged in

-We are proud to partner with leading innovators to build breakthrough technologies that transform biomass into high value renewable commodities like biochar, black pellets, bio-LNG and biocarbon.
-By leveraging advanced processes like pyrolysis, torrefaction, and biomethane liquefaction, we not only address the problems of disposing of organic waste but also remove carbon from the atmosphere.
+We are proud to partner with leading innovators to build breakthrough technologies that transform biomass into high value renewable commodities like biochar, black pellets and biocarbon.
+By leveraging advanced processes like pyrolysis and torrefaction, we not only address the problems of disposing of organic waste but also remove carbon from the atmosphere.
 Our collaborative efforts focus on optimizing these cutting-edge technologies to create reliable, low-carbon solutions that drive the transition to a more sustainable, circular energy future.

 Pyrolysis